Telecoms, Media & Technology is part of the Knowledge and Networking Division of Informa PLC

 With DOCSIS 3.1 rollouts unfolding, fiber buildouts accelerating and Distributed Access Architecture deployments beginning, North American cable operators are upgrading their networks for multi-gigabit broadband speeds, cloud-based IP video services and next-gen wireless services like 5G and CBRS.
 They are making these moves to keep up with aggressive, fiber-rich rivals like AT&T, Verizon and T-Mobile.
 But, with their HFC networks under mounting bandwidth pressure and 5G wireless technology coming right around the corner, cablecos face stiff new competitive and technological challenges.
 In this overview, we will set the competitive context for cable's latest tech initiatives.

-Now that they have deployed DOCSIS 3.1 to much of the continent, North American cable operators are staking their claim in the gigabit market with the capacity to offer blazing speeds of up to 10 G/bits down and at least 1 Gbit/s up.
-But as they do, they are running into a fresh set of challenges, both in their HFC networks and the home WiFi environment.
-What else is needed to deliver Gig speeds to customers?
-What operational benefits does D3.1 offer?
+Now that they have deployed DOCSIS 3.1 and more fiber to much of the continent, North American cable operators are staking their claim in the gigabit market with the capacity to offer blazing speeds of up to 10 G/bits down and at least 1 Gbit/s up.
+But as they do, they are running into a fresh set of challenges, especially in the home WiFi environment.
+How are cablecos and their vendor partners managing their new gigabit services and making sure that customers get what they're promised?
 How can cablecos tame the home networking monster?
-In this opening panel, our experts will discuss their early deployment lessons from the field.
+In this opening panel, our experts will discuss the early deployment lessons from the field.

 While cablecos are still wrapping up their DOCSIS 3.1 rollouts, industry technologists are looking to the future with the new Full Duplex DOCSIS 3.1 spec designed to enable the delivery of symmetrical speeds as high as 10 Gbps over the same spectrum.
 In addition, cable engineers are weighing a potential "Extended Spectrum DOCSIS" spec that would support symmetrical speeds of 30 Gbps or more as they keep rolling out more fiber.
 Yet both initiatives, which require deep fiber builds and more RF spectrum, raise key technical, operational and financial issues.
 How long can cable keep riding the DOCSIS train?
 Won’t PON over fiber lines sooner or later take its place?
 Our experts will tackle the issues.